Posted on June 23, 2016

 If you are willing to use common sense and listen to your body, then, no, waist training is not dangerous.
 We suggest the use safe and sane corsetry practices anytime you wear a corset, whether you're a serious waist trainer or you're simply wearing a corset as a complement to your fashion choice.
 The conversation goes something like this:

 If the answer is a resounding "YES!", then loosen it or take it off completely!
 The idea of no pain, no gain does not apply here.

 A corset does not have to be uncomfortable to give you a gorgeous hourglass figure.
 Breaking in a corset, also known as seasoning, is important for the corset, but it's also a chance for your body to get used to wearing it.
 Slow and steady is the rule of thumb for waist training.

 The answer to this question is bound to frustrate you, but we just don't think it's right to give a definitive answer when there really isn't one.
 The results of waist training are dependent on a LOT a factors.
 Here are just a few:

 And finally genetics...even if we took two people that had the same waist measurement to start with and made sure that ALL the other variables were the same, they would still very likely have different results with waist training.
 Our bodies are so different, that there just isn't any way to predict results.
 It's like walking into a gym and asking them how much weight you will lose if you start working out there.
 Too many variables!

-Real Women, Real Life Results: That said, if we've compiled a list of real life waisting training stories that look at the results different people have achieved with waist training.
-These stories contain specific information about women (and at least one dude) that have been waist training for a few months up to a few years.
+Real Women, Real Life Results: That said, we've compiled a list of real life waist training stories.
+These stories contain specific information about women who have been waist training for a few months up to a few years.
 They have all successfully lost inches off their waist by wearing a steel boned corset for several hours each day, multiple days each week.
 Reading their stories, you'll understand why it is so hard to predict the results of waist training AND you'll get a peek at the dedication that's required.